Skip to main content

 John*

 “There is no glamour or glory in the porn industry.
 THERE IS NO FUN.
 Day after day, I was a witness to the constant abuse of women being slapped, choked, spit on, and even tortured in the porn industry.
 Not to mention the amount of drug abuse that occurred.
-The constant cocaine-snorting, marijuana smoking, and pill popping that went on was ridiculous.
-Now it’s even worse.
-The use of Vicoden and Oxycontin and eventually Heroin is more prominent now more than ever…
+The constant cocaine snorting, marijuana smoking, and pill-popping that went on was ridiculous.
+Now, it’s even worse.
+The use of Vicoden and Oxycontin and eventually Heroin is more prominent now than ever…

 *Name withheld

-“Once at location, we were told that we’d be filmed having sex in front of a judge.
-Those that had good ‘television presence’ and were able to create a scene were asked to come back to shoot further episodes.
-Little did I know that it would be a boulder that would chain me to the ground for years.
+“Once at the location, we were told that we’d be filmed having sex in front of a judge.
+Those who had a good ‘television presence’ and could create a scene were asked to come back to shoot further episodes.
+Little did I know it would be a boulder that would chain me to the ground for years.

-I would tell someone thinking of doing porn that it really is like a drug.
-After the high, comes massive withdrawals that will eventually lead to either depression or a search for a new drug to fill the hole that porn has cut into you.
+I would tell someone thinking of doing porn that it is like a drug.
+After the high comes massive withdrawals that will eventually lead to either depression or a search for a new drug to fill the hole that porn has cut into you.

-Porn is a very selfish industry and few realize just how narcissistic one must be to do well in the business.
-No one cares about you, just what you can do for them.
+Porn is a very selfish industry, and few realize just how narcissistic one must be to do well in the business.
+No one cares about you; it’s just what you can do for them.
 It’s a very stressful environment.
-The industry ironically is not sexy at all.
+The industry, ironically, is not sexy at all.
 It’s very robotic and makes one feel a lot like a stuffed doll that’s only meant for others’ pleasure.”Simon, personal communication, August 25, 2016Copy

 *Identity hidden by request